HomeHow To GuidesDIY Artificial Grass - How To Install

 With the above Seven Steps, you will know how to install artificial grass yourself and how to save substantial money on labor costs.

-Remember that every yard is a bit different, so you’ll have to adapt this necessary process to fit your situation and property configuration.
+It’s good to remember that every yard is different, so you must adapt this process to fit your situation and property configuration.

 Frequently Asked Questions:

-On average – professional synthetic turf installation (labor only) will run between $2.00 – $3.00/SF.
-Costs will vary in your area, and the labor average shown above is for turf material only.
+A: On average, professional synthetic turf installation (labor only) will run between $2.00 – $3.00 per square foot.
+Costs will vary in your area; the above labor average is for turf material only.

-Hiring labor to install the medium-gravel base ahead of the turf installation could cost an additional $1.00 – $2.00/SF.
+Hiring labor to install the medium-gravel base before installing the turf could cost an additional $1.00 – $2.00 per square foot.

-This is especially important in areas where you can’t water frequently enough to prevent damage.
+This is especially important when you can’t water frequently enough to prevent damage.

 The necessary steps described above will allow you to lay down artificial grass that your dog won’t be able to damage.

-However, If you install fake grass for pet protection, it’s good to buy pet-friendly synthetic turf.
+However, if you install fake grass for pets, you should buy pet-friendly synthetic turf.
 These products are designed for better drainage and to withstand a dog’s wear and tear on the turf.

-How Do You Clean Dog Urine On Fake Grass?
+Q: How Do You Clean Dog Urine On Artificial Grass?

-Pet urine is naturally drained through the perforated holes in artificial turf and evacuated through the coarse ground layer below.
+A: Pet urine is naturally drained through the perforated holes in artificial grass and evacuated through the coarse ground layer below.

-if you don’t get regular rain showers in your area, simply watering the pet area turf with a garden hose or sprinkler usually is sufficient to clean it.
+If you don’t get regular rain showers, watering the pet area turf with a garden hose or sprinkler is usually sufficient to clean it.

-The steps listed above for DIY artificial grass installation assume that you’re installing the grass over dirt.
+A: The steps listed above for DIY artificial grass installation assume you’re installing the grass over dirt.

 However, If you’re installing artificial grass on top of concrete, there are extra steps you’ll have to complete before you can start the installation: